namesarnav/jwks/README.md

 - Enhance code readability through proper documentation
 - Structure the project documentation in a professional manner
 - Assist with SQLite database integration
+- Implement security features like AES encryption and rate limiting

-The core implementation and logic were written by me, while AI was used as a tool to improve documentation and code clarity.
+The core implementation and logic were written by me, while AI was used as a tool to improve documentation, code clarity, and security implementations.
 This acknowledgment is in line with best practices for AI usage transparency in software development.